 Board of Advisors

-LPP’s Board of Advisors was established in May 2011 to help us make wise business decisions.
-Our advisors come from a variety of backgrounds, but all have valuable business experience and an interest in seeing LPP succeed.
+LPPF’s Board of Advisors was established in May 2011 to help us make wise business decisions.
+Our advisors come from a variety of backgrounds, but all have valuable business experience and an interest in seeing LPPF succeed.

 R. Brent Alderfer is President and Founder of Community Energy, which builds renewable energy projects and successfully led the expansion of wind generation in the Northeast ten years ago.
 Prior to forming Community Energy, Brent served as a Colorado Public Utility Commissioner where he developed a national reputation as a leading champion of renewable energy.
 An electrical engineer and a lawyer, he practiced commercial law for fifteen years, representing development-stage companies.
 Brent holds an electrical engineering degree from Northeastern University, and a law degree from Georgetown University.

 Aaron Blake joined LPPF in February 2005.
 He transitioned from Chief Financial Officer to Board of Advisors member in 2013.
 He proposed the idea of injecting angular momentum into the plasma filaments, which was written into the patent.
 He received his B.A. in Social Work from Boise State University in 1999 and his MBA in 2005 from Trident University International.
 He served in the USAF for 9 years as a manpower and personnel officer prior to joining LPPF full time, including leadership positions such as flight commander, executive officer to a wing commander, squadron section commander (2X), and chief of general officer matters at HQ USCENTCOM.
 He deployed to Bogota, Colombia, in 2007 as an operations officer and chief of the personnel accountability center.
 He founded two successful startup companies in the 90s.